sipart/spring_lab/GCP setup and more.md

-## Resources for setting up EVE-NG in the Goolge Compute Platform
+## Resources for setting up EVE-NG in the Google Compute Platform

 These resources are ideal to do the setup - nothing for me to add - everything else is to confgure the detail beyond the linked guides.